Presentación

 Strategic Objective

 The Bone Physiopathology and Biomaterials group includes basic and clinical researchers from IdiPAZ.
 The group has broad experience in clinical and basic research on biomaterials for orthopaedic implants and bone tissue engineering.
-The principal goal of the group is to improve the clinical outcome of orthopaedic surgery through research on implants and biomaterials used for manufacturing prosthetic devices.
+The main goal of the group is to improve the clinical outcome of orthopaedic surgery through research on implants and biomaterials used for manufacturing prosthetic devices.

 Research Lines